28 Apr 2026

 5. What are conditional offers?

-Some SRS offers are conditional, meaning you’ll still need to meet additional requirements – such as a minimum ATAR, submitting a portfolio or attending an audition.
+Some SRS offers to domestic students are conditional, meaning you’ll still need to meet additional requirements – such as a minimum ATAR, submitting a portfolio or attending an audition.
 Others may be unconditional and guarantee you a place, as long as you complete your HSC and receive an ATAR.

-On 23 December and 8 January, conditional SRS offers will be converted to unconditional offers for applicants who meet institution criteria.
+On 23 December and 8 January, conditional SRS offers to domestic applicants will be converted to unconditional offers for applicants who meet institution criteria.